 This is funny.
 So, I always prefer homemade muesli (for every meal if I could actually).
 But here is S forcing some of his famous scrambled eggs on me.
 The picture above is last week and the picture below, from my time in Nashville 6 months ago.

 My number one supporters in every single decision I have ever made.
 You know what I think is good parenting?
 Trusting.
 Mum and dad, I love you both with my entire being.

 An Indian friend of ours once said Corianders is the best Indian restaurant in Christchurch, and we agree!Better than a thousand days of diligent study is one day with a great teacher.

 Talented family all around!
 Forget Acai bowls, this morning mama and I had delicious and absolutely nutritious superfood ViBERi (my auntie and uncle’s business) smoothies in cosy and beautiful Miami Valley Pottery (Soroosh’s cousin’s business) bowls xx

-Superfood Blackcurrant Smoothie Bowls
+Superfood Blackcurrant Smoothie Bowls Serves two

 2 frozen bananas (using frozen bananas gives them a delicious ice-cream consistency)